TBA. Events are usually held in August.

 At Jacksonville’s Caribbean Carnival, you can expect a vibrant celebration filled with colorful parades, traditional Caribbean music, and lively dances.
 The event features elaborate costumes representing various Caribbean nations, with the sounds of calypso and steel drums setting a festive atmosphere.
 The parade culminates in a lively festival at Metropolitan Park, where attendees can enjoy live performances, cultural showcases, and a variety of Caribbean-inspired food and art.
 The carnival draws a diverse crowd from across Florida and beyond, making it a significant multicultural event on the First Coast.

-The parade features masqueraders in extravagant costumes, adorned with feathers, beads, and bright colors.
-Participants can enjoy energetic performances by dance troupes, stilt walkers, and floats playing soca, calypso, and reggae music.
+The parade features masqueraders in costumes, adorned with feathers, beads, and bright colors.
+Participants can enjoy energetic performances by dance troupes, stilt walkers, and floats playing soca and calypso music.

 A lineup of local and international Caribbean artists takes the stage, performing reggae, soca, dancehall, calypso, and steelpan music.
 These performances often keep the crowd dancing well into the night.